jab/bidict/README.rst

 Learning from bidict
 --------------------

-One of the most rewarding things about working on bidict – and also the most surprising, especially in light of the small codebase – is how much fun, advanced Python has turned up in the process.
+One of the most rewarding things about bidict is the outsized amount of advanced Python it covers in light of its small codebase.

 Check out :doc:`learning-from-bidict` [#fn-learning]_
 if you're interested in learning more.
-(And if that piques your interest, perhaps you'd like to `become a reviewer <#reviewers-wanted>`_?)

 Contributing